 Frequently Asked Questions

-• Initial application period for the 2025-2026 cohort will open on June 16 and will close September 5.
-Fellows will be announced October 14.
+• Initial application period for the 2026-2027 cohort will open in mid-June and will close in early September.
+Fellows will be announced in early October.

 • Labs for the 2025-2026 cohort of Fellows will be held as follows: